Which Institutions Own Shares In Digital Brands Group Inc. (DBGI)?

 Sponsored

-The stock witnessed a -35.92% gain in the last 1 month and extending the period to 3 months gives it a -52.26%, and is -11.80% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 14.37% over the week and 11.79% over the month.
+The stock witnessed a -15.82% gain in the last 1 month and extending the period to 3 months gives it a -50.98%, and is 14.29% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 12.65% over the week and 11.50% over the month.

 Digital Brands Group Inc. (DBGI) Analyst Forecasts